Anita's French Onion Soup

 1 cup of aged Madiera Wine

-1 cup Pinot Grigio or dry Chardonnay ( Kendall Jackson - a favorite)
+1 cup Pinot Grigio or dry Chardonnay ( Kendall Jackson - a beautiful and versatile California wine - truly a favorite of mine)

 2 pinches of freshly ground nutmeg